aaweaver-actuary/Obsidian/Overview of Statistical Learning.md

 * instead, we should compute the average squared prediction error on the *test data*:
     * $\text{MSE}_{\text{Te}}=\frac{1}{N}\sum_{i=1}^N(y_i-\hat{f}(x_i))^2$
-    * this may be biased towards models that are too inflexible/underfit the data
+    * this may be #bias'ed towards models that are too inflexible/underfit the data

 ## 2.6 Bias-variance trade-off